 - A. Leave without pay (LWOP) is a temporary absence from duty, without pay, which may be granted at the employee's request.
 Requests for LWOP must be approved in the following situations: - 1.
 Military training or active duty for members of the Reserves or National Guard, who are not entitled to, or have exhausted their military leave; - 2.
-Medical treatment for disabled veterans; - 3.
-Employees exercising LWOP rights under the FMLA; and - 4.
-Employees to fulfill certain family obligations (up to 24 hours of LWOP each year). - B. Local Presidents, National Officers, and/or Union designated representatives of the Union may be approved to use LWOP for attendance at the Union meetings and conventions when they do not qualify for official time for such attendance.
-OK - C. Compensable hours earned outside the basic 40 hour workweek during an administrative week (Sunday through Saturday) in which LWOP is taken will be used to complete the basic 40 hour workweek before being paid at the full overtime rates as follows: - Hours worked on a day that 8 hours of the basic 40 hour workweek are worked, including CTT, will be paid at the usual overtime rate minus the straight-time hourly benefit deduction for outstanding LWOP hours up to the number of LWOP hours taken during the week (currently Transaction Code (TC) 19); - 2.
-Hours worked on a day when less than 8 hours of the basic 40 hour workweek are worked, including CTT, will be applied toward completing the basic 40 hour workweek and will be paid at the straight time rate up to the number of LWOP hours taken during the week. - 3.
+Medical treatment for disabled veterans; and - 3.
+Employees exercising LWOP rights under the FMLA. - B. Local Presidents, National Officers, and/or Union designated representatives of the Union may be approved to use LWOP for attendance at the Union meetings and conventions when they do not qualify for official time for such attendance.
+OK - C. Compensable hours earned outside the basic 40 hour workweek during an administrative week (Sunday through Saturday) in which LWOP is taken will be used to complete the basic 40 hour workweek before being paid at the full overtime rates as follows: - 1.
+Hours worked on a day when less than 8 hours of the basic 40 hour workweek are worked, including CTT, will be applied toward completing the basic 40 hour workweek and will be paid at the straight time rate up to the number of LWOP hours taken during the week. - 2.
 Hours worked outside the basic workweek will be applied toward completing the basic workweek in a manner most favorable to the employee, for example, holiday hours (currently TC 31) applied first, non-Sunday overtime hours (currently TC 21) applied second, and Sunday hours (currently TC 22) applied last.